Community-led total sanitation: Human rights

 The CLTS behavioral change process is based on the use of shame.
 This is meant to promote collective consciousness-raising of the severe impacts of open defecation and trigger shock and self-awareness when participants realize the implications of their actions.
-The triggering process can however infringe the human rights of recipients, even if this was not intended by those promoting CLTS.
-There have been cases of fines (monetary and non-monetary), withholding of entitlements, public taunting, posting of humiliating pictures and even violence.
-In some cases CLTS successes might be based on coercion only.
-On the other hand, CLTS is in principle compatible with a human rights based approach to sanitation but there are bad practice examples in the name of CLTS.
+The triggering process can however infringe on the human rights of recipients, even without intention to do so.
+There have been cases of fines (monetary and non-monetary), withholding of entitlements, public taunting, posting of humiliating pictures, and even violence.
+In some cases, CLTS successes might be based on coercion only.

+CLTS is in principle compatible with a human rights-based approach to sanitation but there are bad practice examples in the name of CLTS.
 More rigorous coaching of CLTS practitioners, government public health officials and local leaders on issues such as stigma, awareness of social norms and pre-existing inequalities are important.

-Catarina de Alburquerque, the former United Nations Special Rapporteur on the Right to Water and Sanitation, is quoted as saying that "Observers have also recognized that incentives for encouraging behavior change and the construction of latrines are sometimes unacceptable, and include public shaming, including photographing, of those who still practice open defecation."
+Catarina de Albuquerque, the former United Nations Special Rapporteur on the Right to Water and Sanitation, is quoted as saying that "Observers have also recognized that incentives for encouraging behavior change and the construction of latrines are sometimes unacceptable, and include public shaming, including photographing, of those who still practice open defecation."

-More debate is still needed regarding humans rights consequences of posttriggering punitive measures.
+More debate is still needed regarding human rights consequences of post-triggering punitive measures.

 Toilet standards and toilet types

 CLTS does not specify technical standards for toilets.
-This is a benefit in terms of keeping the costs of constructing toilets very low and allowing villagers to start building their own toilets immediately.
+This keeps the costs of constructing toilets very low and allows villagers to start building their toilets immediately.
 However, it can produce two problems: first in flood plains or areas near water tables, poorly constructed latrines are likely to contaminate the water table and thus represent little improvement.
-Second, long-term use of sanitation facilities is related to the pleasantness of the facilities, but dirty overflowing pits are unlikely to be utilised in the longer term.
-A related issue here is that CLTS does not address the issue of latrine emptying services or where they exist, how they dispose of waste.
-This has led some researchers to say that the success of CLTS is largely down to the cultural suitability of the way it is delivered and the degree to which supply-side constraints are addressed.
+Second, the long-term use of sanitation facilities is related to the pleasantness of the facilities, but dirty overflowing pits are unlikely to be utilised in the longer term.
+As a related issue, CLTS does not address latrine emptying services or how they dispose of waste.
+This has led some researchers to say that the success of CLTS is largely based on the cultural suitability of how it is delivered and the degree to which supply-side constraints are addressed.

-If villagers do not know about alternative toilet options (like urine-diverting dry toilets or composting toilets), and are not told about these options by the facilitators of the CLTS process, they may opt for pour flush pit latrines even in situations where groundwater pollution is a significant problem.
+Some villagers may not be aware of alternative toilet options (like urine-diverting dry toilets or composting toilets).
+Unless the facilitators of the CLTS process inform them about these options, they may opt for pour flush pit latrines even in situations where groundwater pollution is a significant problem.

-Reuse of treated excreta as fertiliser
+Reuse of treated excreta as fertilizer

 Feces are given a strong negative connotation in the CLTS approach.
-This can cause confusion for villagers who are already using treated human excreta as a fertiliser in agriculture and can, in fact, discourage the reuse of human excreta.
+This can confuse villagers who use treated human excreta as a fertilizer in agriculture and can discourage the reuse of human excreta.